deco-sites/www/docs/tutorials/101/en.md

 _deploy_ in production is very simple: just _push_ your changes on the _branch_ _**main**_, which is the main branch.

-You can go to _site-name.deco.site_ to see the latest version of your site on air.
+You can go to your production domain (like _site-name.deco.site_) to see the latest version of your site on air.

 # Ready!
 You can now start creating amazing websites :)